natareo/assembly-workshop-2021/_episodes/11-gall--client-interface.md

 ###  The agent

-`%charlie` is yet another upgrade of `%bravo` which allows remote ships to poke each other and push hex values to or pop hex values from each others' `hexes`:
+`%charlie` is yet another upgrade of `%bravo` which allows remote ships to poke each other peer-to-peer and push hex values to or pop hex values from each others' `hexes`:

 **`/app/charlie.hoon`**: